Shop by Category

 This finding went against the standard contention that one has a narrow post-exercise "anabolic window" to maximize the muscular response.
 Instead, the window for post-exercise protein may be as long as several hours, partly dependent on when the pre-workout was consumed.

 Therefore, the recommendation is simply that as long as you consume protein either within hours before or after your workout, the benefits for muscle strength and size are roughly the same.
-Of course, it's not advisable to consume too much protein within an hour of a workout because of the digestive process.
+Of course, it's not advisable to consume too much protein within an hour before a workout because of the digestive process.
 An hour or two before is a better suggestion.

 And how much protein before or after a workout?
 And what about carbohydrates?
 In general, 15 to 20 grams of protein (and 25 to 30 grams of carbs) is suggested by most experts.
-This provides enough protein for muscle repair while the carboydrate load will provide glycogen for energy output.
+This provides enough protein for muscle repair while the carbohydrate load will provide glycogen for energy output.

 Wondering, “How do I calculate how much protein I need?”